Jaywick Martello Tower

 Jaywick Martello Tower has a wheelchair lift to the 1st floor.

-If you have any access needs please do feel free to phone ahead to discuss your requirements before your visit or check the platform lift details.
+If you have any access needs please do feel free to phone ahead to discuss your requirements before your visit.
+Please note, the lift is currently out of order.

 A toilet is located at the back of the tower.
 This contains disability facilities.
-A key can be obtained from the visitor centre at the Tower when it is open.
+A key can be obtained from a member of staff or reception at the Tower when it is open.

 For Schools & Groups